 You’ve probably heard that French children are well behaved and babies sleep perfectly from day one.
 Apparently, French families employ the sleep training method of letting their baby cry a little to see if they need to be consoled, before rushing in to comfort them.
 This relaxed approach is said to continue as the child grows older, with children often going to bed as late as their parents.

-Egyptian families enjoy co-sleeping with up to four family members, where, due to the heat, it’s custom to leave a window open, the noises of the busy streets helping everyone drift off to sleep.
+Egyptian families enjoy co-sleeping with up to four family members, where, due to the heat, it’s custom to leave a window open, where the noises of the busy streets help everyone drift off to sleep.
 And if you’re wondering how anyone can sleep like that, they’ve got it sorted.
 Apparently, Egyptians enjoy a short burst of sleep overnight, and a snooze the next day to help balance it all out.

 Apparently, we have the earliest bedtimes in the world!
 It’s also been noted that we have government-subsidised sleep centres to help us implement sleep routines for our babies, which may seem very strange to countries like Africa and Japan!
 The U.S. has a similar routine-focused approach for babies and sleep, with the bedtime ritual being an integral part of the day.

 In countries like the U.S. and Australia, early bedtime for children is a norm, however, in Muslim-majority countries, bedtime is organised in accordance with prayer times, which occur at sunset and in the night.
 In Afghanistan, there typically isn’t a dedicated bedroom, but rather a sleep space for everyone, that must be made up each night, before being put away again in the morning.

 Need some more baby sleep advice?
 Our Parent School sleep experts can help.
 Click to find out more or book a one-on-one session.